techyian/MMALSharp/README.md

 MMALSharp is an unofficial C# API for the Raspberry Pi camera.
 Under the hood, MMALSharp makes use of the native MMAL interface designed by Broadcom.

-The project is in early stages of development, however progress is good, please see the status of each component below:
+Please see the status of each component below:

 - [x] Camera
 - [x] Camera Info